Y0Coss/docs-fork/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 ## Configuring a BGP Daemon (FRR)

-To establish a BGP session using FRR, follow these steps :
+To configure the BGP sessions using FRR, follow these steps :

 ## Step 1: Install FRR